python/cpython/Tools/wasm/README.md

 ### Running from node

-If you want to run the normal Python cli, you can use `python.sh`.
-It takes the same options as the normal Python cli entrypoint, though the REPL does not function and will crash.
+If you want to run the normal Python CLI, you can use `python.sh`.
+It takes the same options as the normal Python CLI entrypoint, though the REPL does not function and will crash.

 `python.sh` invokes `node_entry.mjs` which imports the Emscripten module for the